Frequently Asked Questions

 How can my child get more time in the gymnastics gym?

 Every Friday from 6-9 pm at the gym there is “Parent’s Night Out”.
 This is supervised free play where kids can explore the gymnastics equipment and work on skills at their own pace.
 Additional information can be found on our Parent’s Night Out page.

-How do gymnasts progress from one class level to the next in the Developmental Program?
+How do gymnasts progress from one class level to the next in the Recreational Program?

 Do class participants put on any performances during the sessions?